 If you’re serious about training and you aren’t using different hand positions then at best you are missing out on serious amounts of potential growth and strength gain, at worst you are setting yourself up for an over use injury such as tendonitis.

 So let’s have a look at the different grips that will add greater variety to your training and new stimulus for your body to develop.
 How the hand is positioned will affect which muscles are recruited most in the forearm and around the elbow joint, but also which muscles are recruited in the upper arm, shoulder and back as well.
 The three primary hand positions are called supinated, pronated and neutral.

-We are big fans of the neutral grip here at CoActive.
+Our personal trainers are big fans of the neutral grip.
 It is usually your strongest grip as you are able to activate both your bicep brachii and brachioradialis of the upper arm, this allows for greater load and therefore greater recruitment of the muscles in the back.
 A neutral grip allows for a greater range of motion and is also the most joint friendly, for these reasons we start the majority of new clients with a neutral grip.

 A supinated grip is where the palm is up.
 This is your second strongest hand position and puts the biceps through a great stretch.
 It offers a good variation on the neutral grip and will change the muscle fibre recruitment of the back.
 One point of caution is that if a client has very restricted external rotation of the shoulders then it can put excessive ‘shear force’ through the elbow joint and cause injury ( if this is the case then you will need to stick to a neutral grip and work on shoulder mobility ).

 A pronated grip is where the palms are facing down.
 This tends to be your weakest grip as the rotation of the forearm puts the biceps in an unfavorable position.
 That being said a pronated grip allows for a great line of pull for the muscles of the back allowing for better activation of the lats and trapezius muscles.